dal8/blog/_posts/2023-5-18-hatscheck.md

 ---
+layout: post
-title: If they had only listened to you Dr. Hatschek"
+title: If they had only listened to you Dr. Hatschek
 date: 2023-5-18
 ---